-- 1. First, the metric % of Freshmen On-Track appears on the districtwide annual high school scorecard, which is used to gauge progress towards district and area goals. - 2.
+- 1. First, the metric % of Freshmen On-Track appears on the districtwide annual high school scorecard, which is used to gauge CAO effectiveness and progress towards district and area goals. - 2.
 Second, FOT is a crucial component of the district's Performance Policy, which dictates whether or not a given school is on probation.
 Specifically, a high school can earn up to three (3) points for its current FOT level, and up to (3) points for its FOT trend-six (6) points, total.
+For more specific information on how FOT counts towards probation status, please visit http://policy.cps.k12.il.us/documents/302.6.pdf.